makersacademy/airport_challenge/README.md

  => 500
 ```

-After a successful landing or take off, planes auto update their `status` attribute to `ground` and `air` respectively.
-The attribute is publicly readable and privately writable.
-A plane's updated `status` is the return value of the two methods and provides confirmation of success.
+After successfully landing and taking off, planes auto-update their `status` attribute to `ground` and `air` respectively.
+The updated `status` is the return value of the `land` and `take_off` methods, giving confirmation of success.

 ```
 2.6.5 :003 > jumbo_jet.land(DXB)